sosensible/coldbox-docs/the-basics/layouts-and-views/views/view-events.md

 ## Sample Interceptor

-Here is a sample interceptor that trims any content before it is renderer:
+Here is a sample interceptor that trims any content before it is rendered:

 ```javascript
 component{